La-Isla-Disruptiva/.github/README.md

 These company do not propose better products.
 They do not propose appealing new products...
 These company simply offer us new social rules.

+Most of the time, its not a great change for individuals.
+More often that not, it ease our life or distract us in a funny way.
+But, at he same time, it have tremendous social impacts.

 ## A disruptive program tou shape the world your way

 As any one else, we do not know what will be the next game changing product to reach the market.